minghunglee93/mlops-platform/README.md

 - MLflow for experiment tracking
 - FastAPI for API framework
+- Feast for feature store
+- Evidently for drift detection
 - Prometheus for monitoring
-- scikit-learn and PyTorch for ML frameworks
+- Kubernetes for orchestration

 ## 📞 Support